Y'ear 4 Life of LAB.. Sift! Blog 7

 Now let's look at the distinctions between Goat and Sheep.

-The muskoxen (a metal goat).. even-toed, uncastrated; a bull.
+The muskoxen .. even-toed, uncastrated; a bull.
 Symbolically the goat is known as kindhearted, gentle, and representing justice.
 The metal goat then is said to be sensitive, creative, loyal, and talented.

-As we move through The Book of Samuel, we see many similarities between David's life as a goat.
-He appears to be stronger and more dominant as a sheep herder than the anointed one on the run, but if we reference the words Satisfactory, Intermediary, and Tactically..
-We'll see that David is only palatable, agreeable, and competent at the start of his journey and that his competence as a King is lastly tested in the book of 2 Samuel chapter 24.
+As we move through The Book of Samuel, we see many similarities between David's life and the goat.
+He appears to be stronger and more dominant as a sheep herder than the anointed man on the run, but if we reference the words satisfactory, intermediary, and tactical .. we see that David is only palatable and agreeable at the start of his journey and that his competencies as king is lastly tested in the book of 2 Samuel chapter 24.

-What is seen through out is David as a burnt offering and his willingness will minimal lament to pay his sacrifices to the Lord.
-In 2 Samuel 24, he says, "I insist on paying..
+What can be seen throughout is David himself as a burnt offering, but his willingness comes with minimal lament and a persistence to pay his sacrifices to the Lord.
+In 2 Samuel 24, he remarks, "I insist on paying..
 I will not sacrifice to the Lord my burnt offerings that cost me nothing."
+This is an important statement that we can also see mirrored in the New Testament where God gives his only begotten son with whom he is well pleased.

-The sheep.. meat, milk, wool.
-Here sheep becomes a product of value verses the goat's symbolism which is of character basis; meat (animal flesh which is eaten as food, milk (a nutrient rich liquid), and wool (insulation).
-The preparation of the lamb is not intermediary in nature, but is a carefully planned regimen to gain a specified end.
+The sheep .. meat, milk, wool.
+Here, we see that the sheep becomes a product of value verses the goat's symbolism which is of character basis.
+Instead, the preparation of the lamb is not intermediary in nature, but is a carefully planned regimen to gain a specified end.

-In blog 6 we talked about "The Scape-goat".
+In the last blog, we looked at "The Scape-Goat".
 In Leviticus 16:28, this principle is taught to Aaron in order to repent for all of Israel.
 He is to lay both hands on the head of the live goat and confess all over it all the wickedness and rebellion of the Israelites.
-The Bible reports that, "the goat will carry on itself all their sins to a remote place; and the man shall release it in the wilderness."
+The Bible reports that, "the goat will carry on itself all their sins to a remote place; and the man shall release it into the wilderness."

 Remember to go within that you may go without.
 The God within you awaits you.
 Until our paths collide again, I wish you...
 Peace, Love, Life, and Complete Wholeness.